-Mr Lee was however the helmsman who steered Singapore through difficult seas.
-He made key decisions in trying periods, such as during the merger with Malaysia, the separation, the nation-building years and the long route of independence.
-During Singapore’s most vulnerable post-separation years, he identified priorities in the economy, national security and the dire public housing situation.
+Lee Kuan Yew, on the other hand, was the helmsman who guided Singapore through stormy seas.
+He made big judgments in trying times, such as when merging with Malaysia, separating, building the nation, and trekking toward independence.
+During Singapore’s most vulnerable post-separation years, he identified economic, national security, and the terrible public housing situation as key issues.

-Naturally, Mr Lee didn’t do all of the above alone.
-He had a wonderful ship crew in the form of capable ministers of his first and second Cabinet teams.
-Mr Toh Chin Chye was his able deputy.
-Mr S Rajaratnam as the Minister for Culture and later Minister for Foreign Affairs, fostered diplomatic relations with other nations and world leaders.
-The team’s economist, Minister for Finance Mr Goh Keng Swee, initiated the setting up of the Economic Development Board to attract foreign investment in Singapore.
-He also led the defence portfolio as the Minister for Interior and Defence when National Service was introduced in 1967.
+Naturally, Mr Lee didn’t accomplish all of this on his own.
+His first and second Cabinet teams had a great ship crew in the form of capable ministers.
+His capable second in command was Mr Toh Chin Chye.
+Mr S Rajarathnam served as the Minister for Culture and later as the Minister for Foreign Affairs, fostering international ties with other countries and world leaders.
+The then-Minister for Finance, Mr Goh Keng Swee, started the Economic Development Board to facilitate foreign investment in Singapore.
+He also served as the Minister for Interior and Defence in 1967, when National Service was established.

-Mr Lee took on the unenviable role of taskmaster.
-He wasn’t only the brain that he was often lauded for.
-He was also the muscle when it mattered.
-He cleared the path of obstacles, sometimes with a heavy-handed approach, to allow other equally brilliant politicians to implement and effect policies with little resistance.
+Mr. Lee was given the unenviable job of taskmaster.
+He was far more than simply the thinking guy on which he was so often complimented.
+He was also the tough guy when it came to closing a sale.
+He cleared the path of obstructions, at times with a heavy-handed approach, to enable other equally brilliant leaders to put in place and implement ideas with minimal opposition.

-Mr Lee didn’t just pour his heart into the single cause of rebuilding Singapore.
-He was a leader who willed his mind and stuck with the cause.
-He had dedicated his entire life to this cause.
+Mr Lee didn’t just invest his heart into the single mission of restoring Singapore.
+He was a man who knew what he wanted and fought for it.
+He had dedicated his life to the cause.

-With his passing a seven-day period of national mourning was declared from 23 to 29 March 2015.
-As tributes poured in, whether in physical writings in condolence books at tribute sites, or online in social media channels, counterarguments have also emerged but the positives far outweigh the negatives.
-In grieving it can be difficult to distinguish fact and fiction.
-However there should be no doubt that a lot of what Singapore has achieved today came with Mr Lee Kuan Yew at her helm.
+His death resulted in a seven-day period of mourning, from March 23 to March 29, 2015.
+Tributes have poured in, whether in physical condolence books attribute locations or on social media platforms, but counterarguments have also emerged.
+The benefits greatly outweigh the drawbacks.
+It might be difficult to separate fact from fiction in grief.
+However, there should be no doubt that much of what Singapore has accomplished today would not have been achieved without Mr Lee Kuan Yew at the helm.

-The greatest tribute of all has been the show of active citizenry and ground initiatives by Singaporeans, who have performed various acts of good will during the national mourning week.
-From the florist who gave away his flowers to the public as offerings, to the many homegrown companies who gave away umbrellas and beverages to those queuing up to pay respects, and to individuals who volunteered as ushers to help direct other well-wishers, this active citizenry is unprecedented.
+The greatest tribute has been the display of active citizenship and ground initiatives by Singaporeans, who have engaged in a range of humanitarian acts throughout the national grief week.
+From the florist who gave away his flowers to the general public as sacrificial offerings to numerous local businesses that provided umbrellas and beverages to those in line waiting to pay their respects, and individuals who volunteered as ushers to help guide others well-wishers, this active citizenship is unique.

-The past week of national mourning has proved that the legacy of the late Mr Lee Kuan Yew is people: people who care for each other, people who are active citizens, and people who will continue to shape Singapore’s future together.
-With each night’s passing a new dawn arrives.
-Mr Lee has left us a legacy to ensure that tomorrow’s dawn can be a better one.
+The weeklong period of national mourning has shown that the Lee Kuan Yew legacy is people: those who care for each other, those who are active participants in their communities, and those who will continue to shape Singapore’s future together.
+Over time, the night sky fades away and a new day rises up.
+Mr Lee has bequeathed us a legacy to ensure that the next morning is brighter than today.